pdudero/udacity-dlnd-projects/P5_Quadcopter/README.md

 There are multiple RL algorithms depending on the agent design.
 Most revolve around the use of either a _value function_, or a _policy_, or both.
 A value function determines the value of each possible state based on the expected cumulative reward (since that is what we're maximizing) to be gained by going to that state.
 A policy is a set of rules on what actions to take given the current state and inputs from the environment.
 Policy methods aim at optimizing the existing policy as various states and rewards are encountered, without pre-calculating a value function.

 Two different types of RL algorithms were explored in this project: [Deep Q-Learning (DQL)](https://en.wikipedia.org/wiki/Q-learning) and [Deep Deterministic Policy Gradients (DDPG)](https://arxiv.org/abs/1509.02971).
 The former is a policy-based method that discretizes the action space (possible actions are discrete and countable), whereas the latter allows for continuous action variables (e.g., continuous rotor speeds) and uses both a value function and a policy, the so-called "actor-critic method".
+The DDPG method used Keras to build and train the networks, whereas the DQL method used Tensorflow.

 The table below describes the files associated with this project and their function.